Brain conditions, such as pressure on the brain, affect many body functions which can include thought, memory, speech, and movement.

 - Vasovagal syncope, or fainting.
 This happens when something triggers the nervous system to slow the heart rate, which leads to a rapid drop in blood pressure and fainting.

-Encephalitis is inflammation of the brain, usually caused by an infection.
+Encephalitis is inflammation of the brain, which can cause pressure on the brain.
+It’s usually caused by an infection.
 Viruses are the most likely cause, which typically affects children and older adults as well as those with compromised immune systems.

 Symptoms of encephalitis can be similar to those of the flu, including headache, fatigue, fever and achy muscles and joints.
 It’s important to see a doctor if these symptoms progress to: